Holic75/Baldurs-gate-dnd-3.5/README.md

 30|7830000

-The new description of classes is given below.
+New description of classes is given below.

 ### FIGHTER
 CLASS FEATURES: